qiskit-community/qiskit-experiments/docs/tutorials/curve_analysis.rst

 Curve analysis calls :meth:`_run_data_processing` method where the data processor in the analysis option is internally called.
-This consumes input experiment results and creates :class:`CurveData` dataclass.
+This consumes input experiment results and creates :class:`.CurveData` dataclass.
 Then :meth:`_format_data` method is called with the processed dataset to format it.
 By default, the formatter takes average of the outcomes in the processed dataset over the same x values, followed by the sorting in the ascending order of x values.